awesomemotive/wp-simple-pay-lite/readme.txt

 == Changelog ==

+= 4.7.5 - May 25, 2023 =

+* New: Lite - support Alipay, FPX, Giropay, iDEAL, and Przelewy24.
+* Fix: Do not set additional fees when Stripe account country is based in Mexico.

 = Stripe Payment Forms v4.7.3.1 - March 31, 2023 =

 * Fix: Check that `jddayofweek()` is available before use.